richel265/richel265/README.md

 </picture>
 </a>

-# A human..I guess
+## A human..I guess
 <br>
-Hi, i'm Effective
+Hi, i'm Effective,
 I'm js a student that LOVES coding and linux
 <br>